The Local Lifting Property, Property FD, and stability of approximate representations: Applications to group stability

 \begin{example} The group $\Gamma=F_2\times F_2$ is not very flexibly stable with respect to the operator norm.
 Indeed, using \cite[Proposition 7.4.5]{Brown:2008qy}, $C^*\Gamma$ embeds into $(\prod_n M_n(\C))/(\bigoplus_n M_n(\C))$.
 If it were very flexibly operator norm stable, we could conclude that $F_2\times F_2$ is RFD, which is false by the negative solution to the Connes embedding problem (see Remark \ref{f2 f2 not rfd} above).
 It follows that a right-angled Artin group on a graph that contains an induced square is not very flexibly stable: indeed, such a group contains a copy of $F_2 \times F_2$ as a retract, and it is easy to see that a retract of a very flexibly stable group must be very flexibly stable, see for example \cite[Lemma 4.2]{glebe:cup}.
 This motivates the question of whether a right-angled Artin group on a graph that does not contain induced squares, for example the pentagon, is very flexibly operator stable, see Question \ref{q:raag}.

-Using other methods, Ioana has shown that $F_2\times F_2$ is not very flexibly stable in permutations \cite{ioana:tau}, nor flexibly stable with respect to the Hilbert-Schmidt norm \cite{Ioana:2024aa} .
-Whether or not $F_2\times F_2$ is very flexibly stable with respect to the Hilbert-Schmidt norm seems to be open.
+Using other methods, Ioana has shown that $F_2\times F_2$ is not very flexibly stable in permutations \cite{ioana:tau}, nor flexibly stable with respect to the Hilbert--Schmidt norm \cite{Ioana:2024aa} .
+Whether or not $F_2\times F_2$ is very flexibly stable with respect to the Hilbert--Schmidt norm seems to be open.

 In permutations, the situation is even more restrictive, indeed $F_2 \times \Z$ is not very flexibly stable \cite{ioana:tau}.
-It is however Hilbert-Schmidt stable, in fact Hilbert-Schmidt stability is preserved by direct products with amenable groups \cite{ioana:spaas}. \end{example}
+It is however Hilbert--Schmidt stable, in fact Hilbert--Schmidt stability is preserved by direct products with amenable groups \cite{ioana:spaas}. \end{example}